HoneyKat11/Honeybee-Education-Game/README.md

 When did you make it?
 At what level of experience and proficiency were / are you?<br />
 I have been programming for a few years for fun, but this was my first serious programming project.
 I would consider myself a noivce programmer.
 I created the project between September 1st, 2020 to November 30th, 2020.

 Why did you make it?
 For fun?
 For an assignment?
-How does it relect you as a person?<br />
+How does it reflect you as a person?<br />
 This project was created as an assignment for my COP 1500 class.
 It reflects me as a person because I have been a beekeeper for four years and I am very passionate about honeybees.
 Additionally, I am a starting the software engineering program at FGCU and I want to learn as much programming as possible.

 Where did you make it?
 What school / class?<br />